Sahulinkan7/Django_practice_repo/README.md

  static files both in project level and application level. need to provide the static folder details inside settings file, for static folder at root directory level.

+# Project 10

+ This project covers the concept of template inheritance in django.